Europa 2000 Secondary School

 The basic principles of our institution:

-- Our school has been an operationally and pedagogically consistent, calculable institution based on stability and traditions for several decades.
+• Our school has been an operationally and pedagogically consistent, calculable institution based on stability and traditions for several decades.

-- Our school provides a non-violent and safe environment for students and our staff.
+• Our school provides a non-violent and safe environment for students and our staff.

-- An individual examination system is operated at our school, with the purpose of making it easy for our students to understand and clarify our expectations and preparing them for the GCSE exams.
-We apply quarterly assessment, at the end of the school year our students take exams in GCSE subjects during the one-week exam period, in accordance with the GCSE requirements.
+We provide several services at our school, which, in many cases, differ from the traditional educational methods and tools, giving our school a unique character.
+An individual examination system is operated at our school, with the purpose of making it easy for our students to understand and clarify our expectations and preparing them for the school-leaving exams.
+We apply quarterly assessments, and at the end of the school year our students take exams in school-leaving exam subjects during the one-week exam period in accordance with the official testing requirements.

-- A comprehensive teacher assessment system, to ensure the high-quality training system of the school, the students can evaluate the operation of the school and the work of its teachers.
+• A comprehensive teacher assessment system: To ensure the high-quality training system of the school, the students can evaluate the operation of the school and the work of its teachers.

 Our principles on education and training

-Our school emphasizes training its students in a unique, different way, compared to the classical education systems.
+Our school emphasizes training its students in a unique, different way, compared to classical education systems.
 Some of the elements of our educational principle are group work, project work, applying alternative pedagogical methods or organizing activities outside class and out-of-school programs.

 Individual differences and characteristics